AzeHie/full-stack-open-osa3-nodeJS/README.md

 About error handling in the project:
 - It's a little bit different than in the course's theory content, because I like it more that way I've done it.
 So there we have our own "http-error" model, basically just a javascript class where we can create our own "error instances" and send them to the error-handling middleware.

-Controllers in the seperate folder:
+Controllers in the separate folder:
 - I've added controllers to their own folder to make the project more readable.